-We do not engage any third parties for sales and marketing.
-Rather, we rely on our internal team to generate lending opportunities as well as referrals from existing or former borrowers, brokers and bankers and advertising to generate lending opportunities.
+We rely on our internal team to generate lending opportunities as well as referrals from existing or former borrowers, brokers and bankers and advertising to generate lending opportunities.
 A principal source of new transactions has been repeat business from prior customers and their referral of new leads.
+We also engage with third parties in order to support sales and marketing efforts as needed.